 Policy Owner: Financial Management

-- Purchasing Card, for direct small dollar purchases (less than $10,000) via Visa.
+- Purchasing Card, for allowable purchases not to exceed $10,000 via Visa.

 - Requisitions, for initiating purchases of goods or services from independent contractors and vendors outside the University.

 - Disbursement Voucher, for reimbursements, establishing and settling Operational advances and payment of invoices from contracted vendors.

 - Internal Billing, for initiating purchases of goods or services from other University departments.